thoriso-watson/SnakeProject/labs/1-gpio/README.md

       the docs).

-   2. That `code/3-input.c` turns on an LED connected to pin 20 when pin 21 is connected to 3v (either directly, via an LED, or via a touch sensor or whatever other device you might want to try).
+   2. That `code/3-input.c` turns on an LED connected to pin 20 when your touch sensor hooked up to 21 is touched.

-   3. That you can forward the signal from one pi to another.
+   3. Extension: That you can forward the signal from one pi to another.
       This requires the ability to run two pi's at once (as described in 0-blink).